 Aligning a buyer’s total set of requirements and business model with a vendor’s capabilities and license model is the critical key to finding the right LMS partner at the right price.

 1) “Named User” LMS License (Annual or Monthly)

 Named User is the most common license approach used for employees LMS and a long-lived model.
 If you have 20,000 employees, you need 20,000 licenses and it does not matter if a learner logs into the LMS in a given time period or not.
 If an employee retires or moves on an organization can inactivate the license, keep the user record for reporting purposes and reuse the license with a new employee.

 Per named user licenses are usually invoiced annually for the year in advance and the price is all inclusive of license, administrative support, hosting and maintenance.
 Costs will only increase with the purchase of additional modules and/or users.

 The named user model license is not advantageous for extended enterprise audiences where users are generally unknown and usage can be high volume, sporadic and infrequent.
 But the steady cost for a known set of users makes sense for many employee initiatives.

-The LMS industry seems to be moving away from named user model with only 26% of LMS vendors responding to our survey prefer the model.
+The LMS industry seems to be moving away from the “named user” model, with only 26% of survey respondents indicating that they prefer that model.